Opera Vocal Performance - Bachelor

 Applicants should have already completed studies in music and vocal techniques and have good knowledge of music theory.
 You should also have a strong musical-dramatic expressive drive.
 Our students have often already completed preparatory studies in music or musical drama at a college of music, folk high school (independent adult education college) or study association.

-Bachelor's Programme in Opera with a Specialisation in Vocal Performance
+Bachelor's Programme in Opera with a Specialization in Vocal Performance

 The objective of the Bachelor’s programme is to educate its students so that they become independent, artistically aware and reflective opera singers.